 No guesswork.
 No wasted effort.
-Here's how our team took a sprint approach to stand up and test a new business for the P&G Tide team in just two days.
+Here's how our team took a sprint approach to stand up and test a new business for a Fortune 100 company in just two days.

-Our client, from the Tide brand at CPG giant Procter & Gamble, is dedicated to innovating new business models that could fundamentally disrupt the fabric care category.
+Our client is dedicated to innovating new business models that could fundamentally disrupt their CPG category.
 One such business model was a service that showed high potential in testing, but would require extensive investment in infrastructure and high consumer engagement to execute.
 Our MVP Lab was the perfect way for them to understand the true viability of this revolutionary new service.

-Our team of four from The Garage Group and one leader from Tide set out to prove how much we could accomplish in two days.
+Our team of four from The Garage Group and one leader from the client set out to prove how much we could accomplish in two days.
 The results were astonishing.